Peter Katsambanis

-Peter Argyris Katsambanis (born 24 December 1965) is a former Australian politician.
+Peter Argyris Katsambanis (24 December 1965 – 5 September 2026) was an Australian politician.
 He was elected to the Western Australian Legislative Council at the 2013 state election, representing the Liberal Party, taking his seat on 22 May 2013.
 He resigned in 2017 to successfully contest the Legislative Assembly seat of Hillarys.
 At the 2021 Western Australian state election, he was defeated by Labor's Caitlin Collins.
-He was previously a Liberal member of the Victorian Legislative Council, from 1996 to 2002.
+He had previously been a Liberal member of the Victorian Legislative Council, from 1996 to 2002.

+Early life

-Katsambanis was born in Melbourne to Argyrios and Nicoletta Katsambanis, and attended Windsor Public School, Prahran High School and Melbourne High School, graduating in 1983.
-He received a Bachelor of Commerce (1989) and a Bachelor of Law (1990) from the University of Melbourne before becoming an articled clerk with the Trust Company of Australia.
+Katsambanis was born in Melbourne on 24 December 1965, to Argyrios and Nicoletta Katsambanis.
+He attended Windsor Public School, Prahran High School and Melbourne High School, graduating in 1983.
+Katsambanis received a Bachelor of Commerce (1989) and a Bachelor of Law (1990) from the University of Melbourne before becoming an articled clerk with the Trust Company of Australia.

+Career

 In 1992, he became senior trust officer for ANZ funds management and, in 1994, became a solicitor with Perpetual Trustees.
 In 1995, he founded his own legal firm.
-A member of the Liberal Party from 1987, he was President of the Toorak Young Liberals (1990-91).
-From 1991 to 1992, he was on the Prahran Electorate Council.